ProcessingBeet/object-board-game/README.md

-### Challenges & Notes:

-- **Missing Destructors**: While the project is functional, it currently lacks proper destructors.
-This leads to potential memory management issues, such as memory leaks, especially in more complex scenarios.
+While the project is functional, it currently lacks proper destructors.
+This leads to memory management issues.

-- **Hardcoded Data Path**: The path to the data file is hardcoded.
-To set up a new game, you'll need to manually edit the `dane.txt` file.
-The data structure in the file is as follows:
+Path to data is hardcoded, one has to change dane.txt file in order to set up a new game.
+Data structure is as follows:

+*number of players*
+list of length *number of players* with elements:
+  *player type* *player name*

+*number of squares*
+list of squares types:
+  *square type* *description*